 - Learning and understanding the theory behind it, for example, understanding atmospheric perspective and its effects on landscape paintings.

 Although each painter has a personal style, there are some principles, which understanding them makes the painting process easier and clearer.

-Understanding these characteristics applies to any medium.
+Note: Understanding these characteristics applies to ANY medium.
 I.e. pastels, oil paints, acrylics, watercolor etc.